Visa pulls Global Payments from approved provider list

-NEW YORK Visa Inc has dropped payment processor Global Payments Inc from its list of approved service providers after a major cyber intrusion that could expose millions of Visa, MasterCard, American Express and Discover cardholders to fraudulent charges.
+NEW YORK, April 1 Visa Inc has dropped payment processor Global Payments Inc from its list of approved service providers after a major cyber intrusion that could expose millions of Visa, MasterCard, American Express and Discover cardholders to fraudulent charges.

 Visa, the world's largest credit and debit-card processing network, said it removed the company from its registry of compliant service providers due to "unauthorized access into a portion of (Global Payments') processing system".